-Luck-Based Mission: The entire game to much of an extent, but Game Guy's mini games in Mario Party 3, various luck based mini-games in every single entry in the series, and a good deal of the board events certainly fall under this.
+The entire games to much of an extent, but Game Guy's mini games in Mario Party 3, various "Russian Roulette" style mini-games in every single entry in the series, and a good deal of the board events certainly fall under this.

 MacGuffin: The Stars, which is basically the main point in the series.

 Million to One Chance: Winning Game Guy's Sweet Surprise with at least 32 Coins on a x32 Multiplier, or 16 Coins on a x64 Multiplier, will set you for the entire game with 999 Coins.
 The chances of this happening are very low.

 Creepy Cavern from 3 contains part of the Super Mario Bros. underground theme.

 The main menu music from 7 is a remix of Castaway Bay from 6.

 The BG music to the minigames "Ghost Guess" and "Pedal Power" from the first game is very similar to the map screen music from [[Super Mario Bros.
 3's]] World 6.